 Affordability is defined by assuming that housing costs should not exceed 30 percent of total household income.
 Income levels are expressed as a percentage of the county's AMI.
-About 76 percent of housing units are affordable at 100 percent AMI, which means that housing is not affordable for the remaining 24 percent of the population.
-This is worse than the state rate of 67.13 percent of housing units affordable at 100 percent AMI.
+About 62 percent of homes units in Gilmer County and 59 percent of homes in Pickens County are affordable at 100 percent AMI, which means that housing is not affordable for the remaining 38 and 41 percent of the population, respectively.